lsbardel/python-stdnet/docs/source/api/models.rst

 Registration
 ======================

-Models can be registered with a :class:`stdnet.BackendDataServer` so that the model :class:`Manager` can be used to create instance and query the database.
-If a model is not registered, the only way to operate on it is via the :class:`Session` API.

-Registration is obtained via a :class:`Router`.
-The :class:`Router` has two methods for registering models, The first one is the :meth:`Router.register` method which is used to register a model and, possibly, all its related models.
-In addition it exposes the :meth:`Router.register_applications` method for registering all :class:`Model` from a list of python dotted paths or python modules.
+To interact with a :class:`stdnet.BackendDataServer`, Models must registered.
+Registration is obtained via a :class:`Router` which has two methods for registering models.
+The first one is the :meth:`Router.register` method which is used to register a model and, possibly, all its related models.
+The second method is the :meth:`Router.register_applications` which registers all :class:`Model` from a list of python dotted paths or python modules.

 Check the :ref:`registering models tutorial <tutorial-registration>`